 - Trekking Mountain Gorillas in Uganda

-- North beaches in Zanzibar
+- Relaxing on the north beaches in Zanzibar

 - Meeting the locals in Malawi

-- White water rafting in Victoria Falls
+- White water rafting the Zambezi River near Victoria Falls

 - Wildlife and landscapes in Etosha National Park

 When to Book an Overland Tour in Africa?

 If you want to travel during high season or between May and September – book in December or early January.
 Although if you know the dates, book it right now as these tours fill up fast.
 Anyway, why wait – get it done so that you can look forward to the adventure!

 Which Tour Do I Recommend for your First Overland Tour?

 Well, if you want me to be even more specific, here are the Africa overland tours that I recommend to friends and family: